Login

 The gap between proof-of-concept and production is not about technology.

 Despite massive investment, most AI initiatives fail to deliver meaningful, sustained impact.
-The pattern is now clear: pilots succeed, production fails.
+Pilots succeed, production fails.
 Adoption is broad, impact is shallow.
 Tools improve, outcomes stagnate.

 This is not a technology problem.
 It is an organizational and architectural failure.